lulo166/lulo166/README.md

 - 👋 Hi, I’m @lulo166
 - 👀 I love video games
 - 🌱 I’m currently learning coding and maths
-- 💞️ I’m looking to collaborate on video games when i'll be more experienced
+- 💞️ I’m looking to collaborate on video games when I'll be more experienced
 - 📫 How to reach me, well, you don't.
 - 🐲 Dragons are cool, and are sacred.
 No bad mouthing and slander, like saying they are not cool.
 - 🎮 I want to do projects in Video Games, for now I'm working on my video game EPQ.